Wind power – a renewable and clean source of energy

 Growth in wind power production

-Under construction we have the 380 MW Pjelax wind farm with the the energy company Helen Ltd in Ostrobothnia, Finland.
+Our most recent achievement is the 380 MW Pjelax wind farm in Ostrobothnia, which was completed in collaboration with the the energy company Helen Ltd. Pjelax is the third-largest wind farm in Finland.

 Our Nordic Wind and Solar Portfolio